-Severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2 was never seen before it surfaced in December 2019—when it was believed to have passed somehow from an animal to a human at a large seafood and live animal market in Wuhan.
+Severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, was never seen before it surfaced in December 2019—when it was believed to have passed somehow from an animal to a human at a large seafood and live animal market in Wuhan.
 (Its origins are still under investigation.)
 It is one of seven known coronaviruses that cause illnesses that range from the common cold to severe acute respiratory syndrome (SARS), an epidemic that killed almost 800 people in 2002 and 2003.

 COVID-19 is the first pandemic known to be caused by the emergence of a new coronavirus.
 Novel influenza viruses caused four pandemics in the last century, which is why some of the response to the new disease has been adapted from existing guidance developed in anticipation of an influenza pandemic.

 How does COVID-19 spread?

-The disease is believed to spread easily among people in the following ways, according to the Centers for Disease Control and Prevention (CDC):
+The disease is believed to spread among people in the following ways, according to the Centers for Disease Control and Prevention (CDC):

 - Through respiratory droplets transmitted in small particles when a person who is infected coughs, talks, or sneezes.
 Bystanders may become infected by inhaling respiratory droplets or aerosol particles that contain the virus.

 - Touching the eyes, nose, or mouth with hands or fingers that have infectious virus on them.
 For instance, it is possible to get COVID-19 by touching a contaminated surface or object where droplets have landed, and then touching the eyes, nose, or mouth.
-But experts don’t believe this is the main way the virus spreads.
+According to the CDC, the risk of contracting COVID-19 from contaminated surfaces or objects is low.

 What are the symptoms of COVID-19?